 The Watch Crystal

-The watch crystal is a clear covering of glass, plastic or synthetic colorless sapphire that covers the face of the watch.
+The watch crystal is a clear covering of glass, plastic, or synthetic colorless sapphire that covers the face of the watch.
 The two most common crystals are:

-- Mineral glass: Glass that has been heat- or chemically treated.
-It's more resistant to scratches, but can crack or shatter under extreme conditions.
+- Mineral: Mineral crystal is glass that has been hear- or chemically treated.
+It’s somewhat resistant to scratches, but it can crack or shatter under extreme conditions.

 The Watch Band

 Metal watch bands are usually referred to as bracelets, while bands of leather or other materials are called straps.

 - Bracelet: These are made of metal links that usually match the case material.
 Watch bracelets can feature gold, ceramic, or silicone accents for pops of color.
 Some styles even have diamonds or crystals.

 - Strap: These are made of materials like leather, silicone, and fabric.
 Leather adds a classic, refined look, while nylon and silicone are more sporty.

 You’ve probably seen many of these watch closures without realizing what they were called.
 Below is a breakdown of the most common watch clasps: